 Infographics are a visual way of representing your data.

 It is not suitable for all data but for the data that it is suited to it gets a lot more attention than just text.

 If you promote the infographic to other relevant sites they may also publish it and this leads to more attention and links.

-In this article we discuss how to make your own infographic using 5 different tools:
+In this article, we discuss how to make an infographic using 5 different tools:

-Cost: It is free to use with 7 themes but you’ll have Piktochart branding which is not suitable for most businesses.
+Cost: It is free to use with 7 free infographic templates but you’ll have Piktochart branding which is not suitable for most businesses.
 The paid solution starts at $29 and with this you have over 129 different themes to choose from.

 This review is based on the $29 paid version.

 When you login to Piktochart you will be impressed with the variety of infographics templates that are available and the quality of them.

 The themes are broken down into categories so you can view a filtered list depending on the category you are interested in.

 When you select a theme you are brought to the main editing screen.
 You can also start with a blank canvas so you can build your theme from the ground up.